-This post shares my DIY modern dollhouse bookcase build plans and was sponsored by Kreg Tool.
+This post shares my DIY modern dollhouse bookcase DIY.
+The build plans are sponsored by Kreg Tool.
 I love working with Kreg because I love their products!
 This post also contains affiliate links.
 You can read more about that here.
 This project is featured in 30 Builds to Put Your KregJig to Work.
 I hope you enjoy the plans!

 I designed this piece to sit in front of a window, so I wanted it to be longer and shorter.
 I used my KregJig for this project, as well as a couple of other basic tools.
 We wanted it to look beautiful sitting in any room, so I decided on finishing it with a natural wood stain and matte water-based polyurethane (love this stuff, btw) with matte black and matte white accents.
 (Also finished the painted areas with the water-based polyurethane to add durability and prevent scuffs and chipping.)